-Many of us rediscovered our love of reading over the past few months of lockdown… if not, these beautiful independent bookshops will surely help to do the trick.
+If you're struggling to rediscover the love of reading, these beautiful independent bookshops will surely help to do the trick.

 Already managing to make a very sizeable dent in the titles lining our home bookshelves, we’re in dire need of some new reading material and there’s little that appeals to us more than the thought of wandering around our local independent bookshops.